maspen/CNNModelComparison/README.md

 Below are the model's accuracy and loss plots:
 ![](writeup/base_model/base_accuracy_loss.png)

-The accuracy plot ilustrates that the base model trained fairly well within the first 10 epochs around which time the validation scores began to decrease, suggesting overfitting.
-The loss plot shows a good learning rate reached within the same time persiod when it started to increase; supported by the validation loss.
+The accuracy plot illustrates that the base model trained fairly well within the first 10 epochs around which time the validation scores began to decrease, suggesting overfitting.
+The loss plot shows a good learning rate reached within the same time period when it started to increase; supported by the validation loss.
 The repetitive, step-like progression on both graphs suggest that the input data may contain repetitive features.
 Taking into account that the input data is very small (32x32) pixels, it would be difficult for the human eye to distinguish between images.

 ![](writeup/base_model/base_metrics_df.png)

-An image of an airplane was used (scaled to the correct input size) in a distinct prediction and inspite of the model's poor performance metrics (loss: 88%, accuracy: 70%), it made the correct prediction.
+An image of an airplane was used (scaled to the correct input size) in a distinct prediction and in spite of the model's poor performance metrics (loss: 88%, accuracy: 70%), it made the correct prediction.

 ![](writeup/airplane_test_img_small.jpeg)